princyok/princyok.github.io/_posts/2020-05-11-optimize-a-neural-network-from-scratch.markdown

 The goal of backpropagation is to compute the cost gradients needed for gradient descent, which are $$\frac{\partial J}{\partial\mathbf{W}^{(l)}}$$ and $$\frac{\partial J}{\partial\mathbf{B}^{(l)}}$$ for every layer $$l$$ in the network.

-The results for the cost gradients of the last layer of the network, i.e. layer with $$l = L$$, is identical in substance to the results obtained in part 3 for a single artificial neuron.
+The results for the cost gradients of the last layer of the network, i.e. the layer where $$l = L$$, is identical in substance to the results obtained in part 3 for a single artificial neuron.
 The reason is because the last layer is exactly a single artificial neuron receiving activations from a preceding layer.
 Recall, as mentioned in part 5, we are limiting our scope to binary classification or regression, which requires only one unit (node or artificial neuron) in the output layer.
 In a model of just a single artificial neuron, that preceding layer is the data ($$\mathbf{X}$$), but here it will be the activations coming from layer $$L-1$$ (i.e. $$\mathbf{A}^{(L-1)}$$) .

-Once we have the cost gradients for the last layer, we can then specify exactly how those cost gradients get propagated backward through the layers.
+Once we have the cost gradients for the last layer, we can then specify exactly how those cost gradients get propagated backward through the layers (which is backpropagation).

 The same way we think of the activations being propagated forward through the layers is similar to how we think of the cost gradients as being propagated backward through the layers.